KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 SVG Catalogue
 ^^^^^^^^^^^^^^

 The first activity that you need to do as administrator is to find or create an SVG file.
 Any file saved in SVG format is a text file in XML format.
 As a consequence, they can easily be queried, indexed, enriched with scripts and, if necessary, zipped.
-The SVG final output could represent everything: geographical areas (like USA in the previous example in Figure 11.1), concepts (like the item production steps) and so on.
+The SVG final output could represent everything: geographical areas (like USA in the previous example in :numref:`svgexampleusalevel`), concepts (like the item production steps) and so on.

 SVG Format
 ^^^^^^^^^^^^^^

 The Scalable Vector Graphics, SVG, refers to an XML-based encoding format, used to describe two dimensional vector graphical objects.
 SVG is an open standard, defined by the World Wide Web Consortium (W3C), which released its first version in 1999.
-Read more at `http: <http://www.w3.org/Graphics/SVG/>`__ .
+Read more at http://www.w3.org/Graphics/SVG/ .

 Not all graphical objects of an SVG can be thematized.
 Using the SVG grouping operator <g>, the developer can create one or more subsets of graphical objects and specify which groups should be subject to thematization.
 Each group has an unique name, corresponding to the value of the id attribute of the <g> tag (e.g. <g id=“regions”>).
 Considering that, graphical objects grouped in an SVG file are usually homogeneous elements (in other words, they model a same category of objects: regions, towns, streets, etc.), we can consider these groups as layers and the objects can be considered as features.